ElTitoHulk/PandaNPC/README.md

 # PandaNPC ©
-If you are using PandaNPC SRC for external plugin you need add credits
+If you are using PandaNPC SRC for external plugin you need give credits.